kcoderhtml/streaming-web/content/portfolio.md

 # The Beginning

-I started out as a baby, as we all do; but soon I grew older as we all do.
+I started out as a baby, as we all do; but soon I grew and became a teenager.
+This is my story.

 My parents have always told me that I was a very curious child.
 I got a set of tools for my 7th birthday and I immediately setup a small workshop in the basement of our house.
 I aquired several lights and a proper size hammer and thought it was the best thing ever.
 I would spend hours in the basement, bashing various rocks and watching them spark and frustrating my parents to no end with the damage I was doing to the concrete floor.
 My favorite thing to do was to take our recycling bin and find containers that would hold water, I would then use straws to build elaborate water systems that would flow from one container to another.
 I always wanted it to be more complex and interesting than the last.